 Opioid public awareness grants for communities

-Community organizations can apply for funding to help raise awareness and educate Albertans about the opioid crisis.
+Funding to help community organizations raise awareness and educate Albertans about the opioid crisis.

 Ministry responsible: Health